-When you're writing an example to illustrate some concept, having robust error-handling code in the example as well can make the example less clear.
+When you're writing an example to illustrate some concept, also including robust errorhandling code can make the example less clear.
 In examples, it's understood that a call to a method like unwrap that could panic is meant as a placeholder for the way you'd want your application to handle errors, which can differ based on what the rest of your code is doing.